Doug Hegdahl: Early life and military career

-Postwar
+Post-war life and wider recognition

 After returning to the United States, Hegdahl used his experiences as an instructor at the U.S. Navy's Survival, Evasion, Resistance and Escape school at NAS North Island, San Diego.
-He left the US Navy as a Petty Officer Second Class.
+He left the US Navy as a petty officer second class.

 His story was featured on Season 6, Episode 15 of Comedy Central's Drunk History.
 It was also shown on the streaming provider Amazon Prime, The Night Shift, season four, episode seven.

+The Unlikely War Hero: A Vietnam War POW's Story of Courage and Resilience in the Hanoi Hilton, a slice-of-life biography focusing on Hegdahl's Vietnam War and post-war experiences, by the journalist and historian Marc Leepson, was published in December 2024 by Stackpole Books.